 Virtualization as the Organizing Framework for Security Innovations

-Distributed network encryption will address the complexity of applying encryption broadly, making it available where it’s needed without disrupting operations.
-It will protect east/west (VM to VM) traffic from sniffing and spoofing attacks and will use VMware NSX network virtualization to make encryption, integrity, and authenticity checks with drag-and-drop capabilities for managing rules, keys, and remediation workflows.
+Distributed network encryption addresses the complexity of applying encryption broadly, making it available where it’s needed without disrupting operations.
+It will protect east/west (VM to VM) traffic from sniffing and spoofing attacks.
+This uses NSX network virtualization to make encryption, integrity, and authenticity checks with drag-and-drop capabilities for managing rules, keys, and remediation workflows.
 This is important because a hacker typically starts by gaining entry to non-critical parts of the infrastructure.
 Once inside the network, he or she can go looking for other more lucrative areas to exploit, often going undetected in cases where the internal security of the network is not great—a scenario Corn said is not that unusual.

 He notes that networks today are so much more complex, with thousands of disparate apps running on web, app, and database servers that make it difficult to align security controls.
-As a result, once you’ve compromised a network, it’s relatively easy to move around.
+As a result, once the network is compromised, it is relatively easy to move around.

 Corn said distributed network encryption will let security admins easily apply—via point, click, and drag—default policies for protecting data in flight or at rest.
 “Any traffic that goes through these controls gets encrypted, authenticated, and decrypted on the other end,” explained Corn.
 “We’re protecting the whole thing in transit, but the whole ecosystem doesn’t have to worry about not seeing encrypted traffic,” so you can still do, for example, comprehensive deep packet inspection.

-But VMware NSX lets you automate configuration of networks, and once that’s done you have a template with which to work.
+NSX lets you automate configuration of networks, and once that’s done you have a template with which to work.
 Appenzeller said one customer used NSX to help with the migration of the data center of a company it recently acquired.
 “With 12 templates they covered 80 percent of the hundreds of applications they were migrating over,” he said.
 “It was a much easier process.”
-This could be why, as Corn later announced, NSX may soon supplant the incredibly successful vSphere platform as VMware’s fastest growing product ever.